Frequently Asked Questions

 If you are a prospective first-year student, we expect that you will:

-- live on campus in the Honors Halls of Residence at Charles House, together with all other first year Honors students.
+- Live on campus in the Honors Hall of Residence at Charles House, together with all other first-year Honors students.

 - Enroll for the fall semester in the following two courses: